MY.SPE.AR. Field School

 The regular comprehensive program fee is $4,950.
 This comprehensive fee covers tuition, academic accreditation and transcript, room and board, International Students Insurance, all local transportation, group excursions, museum/site entrance fees.
 International flight to/from Greece and incidental personal expenses are not covered by the field school program.
 To become a Friend of the Foundation and be eligible for special discounts, offered frequently, please follow the instructions at http://www.mycenaeanfoundation.com/fundraising-and-contributions

 Apply early; positions are limited and open on a rolling basis until filled.

 Application procedure, schedule of payments and refunds:

 In order to plan and maintain service effectively, the Mycenaean Foundation must make financial commitments well in advance of the beginning of the program, assuming that all participants enroll for the full program.
-If a student withdraws from the program prior to departure, only the amount of money that has not been committed for the student's participation may be refunded.
-After the student's arrival at the site, a partial refund may be made only in case of serious illness or an emergency that requires the student to return home.
+If a student withdraws from the program prior to departure, only the amount of money that has not been committed for the student's participation may be refunded, and a late withdrawal fee will be assessed: 20% of the fee (withdrawal up to a month before departure) or 50% of the fee (withdrawal in the last month before departure).
+After the student's arrival at the site, a partial refund may be made only in case of serious illness or an emergency that would require the student to return home.

 Students in the program are expected to respect the rights of the other students, the staff and the faculty.
 The program director serves as Judicial Hearing Officer for all alleged violations.